tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 The first thing we want to do is initialize CSWL/CSWH (and thus activate our routine).
 To do that we can begin in $300 with a simple init routine that needs to be called at the start of your Applesoft program (or at least before you want to take advantage of the new feature).

 We also want to initialize a flag stating that the "Peculiar mode" is not set yet.
-The Peculiar mode is that new mode where we allow to print control-characters.
+The "Peculiar mode" is that new mode where we allow to print control-characters.
 I decided that this flag would be stored in zero page $34.
 This memory location is normally used by the monitor (it is known as `YSAV`) to store temp data but I estimated that there would be no interest in being in the monitor AND want to print control-characters on the lores screen.
 As this is the only zero page location that I need, I wanted to avoid any of the usual "free" zero pages locations to make sure I don't interfere with possibly other programs that might use these "free" locations.

 So the code begins with: